shonpaz123/workshops/exercises/ansible_network/5-roles-lint/README.md

 #### Step 10

-Chage directory to your home folder and lint our created `network-role` to verify it's valid:
+Change directory to your home folder and lint our created `network-role` to verify it's valid:

 ```bash
 [student1@ansible network-workshop]$ cd ~/network-role && ansible-lint site.yml